datamole-ai/edvart/docs/index.rst

 EDVART
 ================================

+.. caution:: This project is no longer maintained.

 Edvart is an open-source Python library designed to simplify and streamline your exploratory data analysis (EDA) process.
 Edvart supports different levels of customization: